whyvez/auth0-angular/docs/storing-information.md

 You can use `angular-storage` to store the user profile and tokens so that he doesn't have to log in again every time he refreshes the webpage.

-In this tutorial, we'll learn how to do this.
+In this tutorial, you'll learn how to do this.

 ### 1. Including angular-storage dependency

-The first thing we should do is adding `angular-storage` dependency.
+The first thing you should do is adding `angular-storage` dependency.
 Follow [this link](https://github.com/auth0/angular-storage#installing-it) to learn how to install it via npm, bower or manually.
-Once we've done that, just include `angular-storage` module to your application:
+Once you've done that, just include `angular-storage` module to your application:

 ````js
 angular.module('myApp', ['auth0', 'angular-storage']);